NurHafni24/Fuego_Cafe_Ordering_Application/README.md

    - User click on the desired food/drinks chosen by the customer and add it into the cart.
    - User can add new menu to the list based on category (food/drinks).

+5. Order Features
+   -Allow the user to confirm their order by listing all their selected food/drinks -Calculated the total amount to be paid by the user for their orders.

 ### Screen Navigation and Components Diagram